Victor LaValle: Career

-The Devil in Silver, published by Spiegel & Grau in August 21, 2012, is the story of Pepper, a sane man sent for observation to a mental hospital.
-There he encounters a monster known as the Devil roaming the nighttime halls.
-He teams up with other patients to fight the mental confusion of the drugs he is required to take, the staff, and the monster.
+The Devil in Silver, published by Spiegel & Grau in 2012, is the story of Pepper, a mentally well man sent for observation to a psychiatric hospital.
+There he encounters a monster known as the Devil roaming the halls at night.
+He teams up with other patients to fight the staff and the monster.
+It was named as a best book of the year by several outlets.
+It has been adapted into the third season of the TV anthology series The Terror, set to premiere in 2026.

-The Ballad of Black Tom, a novella, was published by Tor Dot Com on February 16, 2016.
-It is a retelling of the H. P. Lovecraft story "The Horror at Red Hook" from the point of view of a young Black man living in Harlem with a reference to the Nation of Gods and Earths.
+The Ballad of Black Tom, a novella, was published by Tor Books on February 16, 2016.
+It is a retelling of the H. P. Lovecraft story "The Horror at Red Hook" from the point of view of a young Black man living in Harlem.

 The Changeling was published in 2017 by Spiegel & Grau and received critical acclaim.
-It was selected as one of 2017's ten best books by New York Public Library and won a 2018 World Fantasy Award for Best Novel, the 2018 Locus Award for Horror Novel, and the 2018 British Fantasy Award for Horror Novel.
+It was selected as one of 2017's ten best books by New York Public Library and won the 2018 World Fantasy Award for Best Novel, the 2018 Locus Award for Horror Novel, and the 2018 British Fantasy Award for Horror Novel.
+It was adapted into a TV series of the same name on Apple TV in 2023.

 Destroyer, a graphic novel published in 2017 by Boom!
 Studios, is a modern retelling of Frankenstein (1818).
-The story follows an African-American descendant of Dr. Frankenstein, her only son who was killed in a police encounter, and the monster from the original novel who has long given up on peace.
+The story follows an African-American descendant of Dr. Frankenstein, her only son who was killed in a police encounter, and the monster from the original novel.

-Lone Women, a novel published in 2023 by One World, is written in the western genre with fantastical elements, and set in 1915 Montana.
-The story follows protagonist Adelaide Henry, a single woman who, along with a heavy trunk, leaves her family farm in California to establish a homestead in Montana.
+Lone Women, a novel published in 2023 by One World, is a fantasy horror western set in 1915.
+The story follows protagonist Adelaide Henry, a single woman who leaves her family farm in California to establish a homestead in Montana.

+LaValle is an associate professor at the Columbia University School of the Arts.

 Personal life

-LaValle is an associate professor at the Columbia University School of the Arts.
 He lives in New York with his wife, novelist Emily Raboteau, and their son and daughter.